mongodb-labs/full-stack-fastapi-mongodb/docs/websocket-guide.md

 Here's how the workflow tends to play out:

-- `frontend` - initialise a socket by opening a session and sending an initial payload `request`, which may include a user token (if authentication is required).
+- `frontend` - initialize a socket by opening a session and sending an initial payload `request`, which may include a user token (if authentication is required).
 - `backend` - receive a socket `request`, validate the session (user or other), send a `response` to the `frontend`, and then enter a `while True` loop to keep the session open and keep listening for `requests`.
 - `frontend` - each `response` triggers an event, updating the view.
 - `frontend` - send an instruction to close the socket when the user ends the sessions or, as fallback, when the user changes the page.